wso2/docs-is/en/docs/learn/configuring-identity-analytics.md

     ```

-2. An HTTP connection is used to communicate between WSO2 IS and WSO2
-    IS Analytics.
-Therefore, you must add the certificate of WSO2 IS Analytics to WSO2 IS.
+2. Import the certificate from WSO2 IS Analytics to WSO2 IS.
+That is, import the
-    Follow the steps given below to import the certificate from WSO2 IS Analytics
-    to WSO2 IS.
-Import the
     `           public certificate          ` of each keystore to the
     `           client­-truststore.jks          ` of the WSO2 IS.

-This example uses the default keystores and
+    This example uses the default keystores and certificates.

-    certificates.
+    !!! info
+    	An HTTP connection is used to communicate between WSO2 IS and WSO2 IS Analytics.
+Therefore, you must add the certificate of WSO2 IS Analytics to WSO2 IS.

     1. Navigate to the
         `             <ISANALYTICS_HOME>/resources/security            `
         directory on a new terminal window and run the following
         command.
+	!!! info
             The default keystore password is `wso2carbon`.

         ``` java
         keytool -export -alias wso2carbon -keystore wso2carbon.jks -file sp.cer
         ```

     2. Navigate to the
         `             <IS_HOME>/repository/resources/security            `
-        directory and run the following command.
+        directory and run the following command:

         !!! info
 			Replace the `              <ISANALTICS_HOME>             ` placeholder